|Fastest Growing Market:||Asia-Pacific|

 Key Market Trends

-- Various types of green building materials are gaining popularity in residential buildings, owing to increasing preference for materials that are energy-efficient, moisture-resistant, durable, and easy to maintain.
-The green building materials are majorly becoming popular in Canada, Germany, United States, and in other western European and Scandinavian countries.
+- The residential industry is the major end-user industry for green building materials.
+Various types of green building materials are gaining popularity in residential buildings owing to the increasing preference for materials that are energy-efficient, moisture-resistant, durable, and easy to maintain.
+Factors like personal safety, increasing awareness and affinity toward green building materials, and government regulations favor the continuous increase in the use of green building materials for residential applications.

 To understand key trends, Download Sample Report